+ I’m overwhelmed. Where do I start?

 Our amazing team of volunteers…

-• Scours the Twitter feeds of grassroots advocacy groups in search of recommended actions and good news.
+- Scours the social media feeds of grassroots advocacy groups in search of recommended actions and good news.

-• Shares the checklist by email and on Facebook and twitter.
+- Shares the checklist by email and on Facebook, Instagram, Threads, and Bluesky.

 We make it look easy, but it takes hundreds of hours to make it simple to use (and we’re rather proud of that!).